 - You are repeatedly pressured to do something sexual you do not feel comfortable with.

 - Your partner forces you to do anything you don’t want to do.

-- There is no communication, with your partner refusing to talk about important issues.
+- There is limited communication, with your partner refusing to talk about important issues.

 Tips for a Healthy Relationship